Ashish-source23/Ashish-source23/README.md

 # Hey👋, I'm Ashish Diwakar

 <!-- Ashish-source23/Ashish-source23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 Currently pursuing a Master's Degree (M.Tech) in Computer Science and Engineering from IIT Ropar.
-I'm skilled in React.js, Node.js, JavaScript, Data Bases and UI/UX.
+I'm skilled in React.js, Node.js, JavaScript, Databases and UI/UX.
 I'm a passionate individual who consistently strives to develop end-to-end products that create sustainable and scalable social and technical systems, driving meaningful impact.

 - 🔭 I’m currently working on App-Development, Website Development.